AIA Tours: land

 • Exploring the astounding temple complex of Karnak as well as Luxor Temple, plus spectacular royal mortuary temples and tombs in the Valleys of the Kings and Queens, such as those of Seti I and Nefertari.

 • Cruising the Nile from Esna to Aswan aboard an eight-cabin sail boat, away from the convoys of large riverboats, so that we visit remarkable temples without the typical crowds.
-From the spacious top deck, observe timeless pastoral scenes of feluccas, farmers, herders, and village life during a visit to a farming community.
+From the spacious top deck, observe timeless pastoral scenes of feluccas, farmers, herders, and village life.

 • Flying to Abu Simbel to visit the stunning and enormous rock-cut temples of Ramesses II and Nefertari.

-• The option to extend your trip with the seven-day, post-tour extension to the Siwa Oasis and Alexandria.
+• The option to extend your trip with the five-day, post-tour extension to Wadi El Natrun and Alexandria.

 I hope that you will join our distinguished leaders to learn about “Egypt through the Ages.”